andrewferrier/email2pdf/README.md

   see the getmail documentation for more information on that.
 Also, it is configured by default to *delete* remote emails from the server once they are converted - be careful with that.

+## Packaging for Debian

+Some basic Debian packaging is included.
+Simply run `sudo apt-get install build-essential && make builddeb` to build a Debian package.